aureliaspecker/met-line-alerts/README.md

 ### Credentials

 Create a `credentials.yaml` file and subsequently add it to your `.gitignore` file.

 In `credentials.yaml`, add your access keys and tokens in the format below.
-Insert your access keys and tokens for each field accordingly.
+These are needed to access the [POST statuses/update endpoint](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update).
+Your consumer key and consumer secret are also needed to generate a bearer token to access the [Labs recent search endpoint](https://developer.twitter.com/en/docs/labs/recent-search/overview).

 ```
 labs_search_tweets_api